couchbase/query/docs/n1ql-dml.md

     * DML statements return result sets (same as SELECT)
 * 2013-07-12 - EBNF
     * Added EBNF for dml-stmt
+* 2013-07-19 - Merge, Insert-Values, cond
+    * Added MERGE statement for upserts, based on input from prod mgmt
+    * Moved WHERE clause in INSERT-VALUES syntax
+    * Added cond to EBNF diagrams

 ### Open Issues